Shadow docket: Increased use

 Although over the years the justices have sought to assert that it is "a court of final review and not first view", with the maxim being repeated in 11 of the October 2018 term's cases, other criticism has been directed at the significant uptick in the use of the shadow docket.

 In September 2019, Justice Sonia Sotomayor criticized the government's over-reliance on the practice in a dissent to an unexplained immigration order, saying that "the Government has treated this exceptional mechanism as a new normal.
 Historically, the Government has made this kind of request rarely; now it does so reflexively."
 She went on further, stating that "Not long ago, the Court resisted the shortcut the Government now invites.
 I regret that my colleagues have not exercised the same restraint here."

 David Cole has similarly argued that "relief should be restricted to the most egregious cases truly requiring expedited action, yet it is increasingly being applied to run-of-the-mill disputes."

 Justice Samuel Alito has defended the increased use of the shadow docket, saying it was due to increased applications and comparing it to "complaining about the emergency room for treating too many accident victims who come in".

-While the Supreme Court has had a 6-3 conservative majority since the appointment of Justice Amy Coney Barrett in October 2020, the shadow docket had seen increased use, and the Court treats these orders as precedential despite the lack of opinions attached to the order.
+While the Supreme Court has had a 6–3 conservative majority since the appointment of Justice Amy Coney Barrett in October 2020, the shadow docket had seen increased use, and the Court treats these orders as precedential despite the lack of opinions attached to the order.
 The remaining liberal justices, Stephen Breyer, Sonia Sotomayor, and Elena Kagan, had spoken in various dissents to shadow docket orders on their questionable use.
 Chief Justice John Roberts also joined in a dissent on the use of shadow dockets in a case involving the Clean Water Act that had been authored by Kagan.

 Precedential effect

 As the highest court in the United States, the Supreme Court's rulings have precedential value, being used by the lower courts as guidance for their own rulings.
-However, by their very nature, shadow docket orders are unexplained and are not intended for use as such.
+However, by their very nature, shadow docket orders are usually unexplained and are not intended for use as such.
+Despite that, the use of shadow docket orders as precedent has increased in recent years.
+In Trump v.
+Boyle, the Supreme Court wrote, "Although our interim orders are not conclusive as to the merits, they inform how a court should exercise its equitable discretion in like cases."

 Writing in the Harvard Journal of Law and Public Policy, Judge Trevor N. McFadden of the federal District of Columbia district court argued that not all shadow docket decisions should be used for precedent: he said that lower courts should only focus on stays issued by the full Court and that this instruction is "true even if the stay grant features little legal reasoning, and may well be true even when there is no reasoning."

 For example, with respect to denials of certiorari, Justice Frankfurter wrote:

-Despite that, the use of shadow docket orders as precedent has increased in recent years.